Detroit: Become Human: Sales

 Detroit: Become Human reached fifth place on the United Kingdom chart after two days of release.
 In its first week, the game topped both the overall sales and console sales charts.
 Though it sold fewer units than Beyond: Two Souls and Heavy Rain in that region, Cage and executive producer Guillaume de Fondaumière claimed Detroit: Become Human was the studio's most successful launch yet.
 The NPD Group later confirmed it had a sales growth in excess of twenty percent over Heavy Rain.
 It was the third best-selling video game overall, generating the third-most revenue in the United States, and sold the most out of any title on the PlayStation Store in May 2018, having been available for six days.
 The game released in Japan with 39,548 units (which rose to 56,480 after two weeks), second to Dark Souls: Remastered.
 In the UK, the second week also saw it become the second best-selling video game (behind FIFA 18).

 Detroit: Become Human sold 1 million units in the first two weeks of its release.
 Two months after release, a total of 1.5 million people had played the game.
-It had sold more than 2 million units by that December, approaching 3 million the following month.
-In October 2019, worldwide sales had reached 3.2 million units on PlayStation 4.
-A press release from Quantic Dream reported in August 2020 that it had sold over 5 million units across all platforms.
-It surpassed 6 million units by July 2021, making it the company's best-selling game.
-By January 2023, it had sold 8 million units.
-In December 2023, Quantic Dream announced that the game had sold 9 million units.
-In October 2024, they announced it had sold over 10 million units.
-By the end of 2024, it had sold 11 million units.
+As of January 2026, Detroit: Become Human has sold 15 million units.